 - The proposal must establish an overwhelming export linkage where credible modalities must be used.

-- The proposal should fill the gaps in the infrastructure which are proposed and in a way that shows the absence of linkage is impinging upon the export competitiveness of the industry.
+- The proposal should fill the gaps in the infrastructure proposed in a way that shows the absence of linkage is impinging upon the industry’s export competitiveness.

-- The project proposal should indicate the measurable outcomes that are one of the primary criteria when it comes to the sanctioning of the project.
+- The project proposal should indicate the measurable outcomes that are one of the primary criteria for the project’s sanctioning.

-- The Project Head should be clearly stated in the proposal and should be certified by the Head of the implementing agency.
+- The Project Head should be clearly stated in the proposal and certified by the Head of the implementing agency.
 The authority for the signing of Utilisation Certificates should also be mentioned.

 - The Implementing Agency would have to prepare an executive summary of the proposal in the format required.

-- All the submitted proposal should indicate the details of Operations and Maintenance of the infrastructure in creation.
+- All the submitted proposals should indicate the details of Operations and Maintenance of the infrastructure in creation.

 - The project proposal must be complete with all the required documents ready to be submitted.

-The implementing agency may utilise up to 2 per cent of the approved grant for appointing consultants and monitoring expenses.
-The Implementing Agency using its resources shall bear expenditure beyond the stipulated provisions.
+The implementing agency may utilize up to 2 percent of the approved grant for appointing consultants and monitoring expenses.
+The Implementing Agency using its resources, shall bear expenditure beyond the stipulated provisions.

 Release of Funds

-- The funds shall be released to the implementing agency to use for the approved projects in two or more equal instalments.
+- The funds shall be released to the implementing agency for the approved projects in two or more equal installments.

-- The agency shall submit a bond to be executed regarding the utilisation of the funds granted.
+- The agency shall submit a bond to be executed regarding the utilization of the funds granted.

-- The implementing agency must submit a pre-receipt bill for the funds to needs to be disbursed to it along with a certificate stating that it has not indulged in corrupt practices.
+- The implementing agency must submit a pre-receipt bill for the funds to be disbursed, along with a certificate stating that it has not indulged in corrupt practices.

-- The head in the accounts of the Agency would be in charge of the granted funds.
+- The head of the accounts of the Agency would be in charge of the granted funds.

-- After the approval of the Empowered Committee, the first instalment would be released.
-The second and the third instalments of the granted funds would be issued based on the recommendation of the Empowered Committee.
+- After the approval of the Empowered Committee, the first installment would be released.
+The second and third installments of the granted funds would be issued based on the recommendation of the Empowered Committee.

-- The implementing agency shall submit a Utilisation Certificate (UC) for the amounts utilised as per the prescribed format.
+- The implementing agency shall submit a Utilisation Certificate (UC) for the amounts utilized per the prescribed format.

-- After the furnishing of the Utilisation Certificate, Project Monitoring Committee report and the proof of the matching contribution of the implementing agency invested the funds, the rest of the instalments would be released.
+- After furnishing the Utilisation Certificate, Project Monitoring Committee report, and proof of the matching contribution of the implementing agency invested in the funds, the rest of the installments would be released.

-- Other documents that are required for the further release of the funds include the Certification of the physical and financial progress by the Project Monitoring Agency related to this Scheme.
+- Other documents required for the further release of the funds include the Certification of the physical and financial progress by the Project Monitoring Agency related to this Scheme.

 The concerned Implementing Agency will meet all the administrative expenses that are related to the implementation of the Scheme from out of their resources.
 No part of the Scheme funds should be used to meet such expenditures.

-The Agency itself shall own the assets that are created by the Implementing Agency after the completion of the project.
-The assets acquired by the Implementing Agency with the Government’s assistance shall not be encumbered, disposed of or utilised for purposes other than those for which the funds where granted.
+The Agency itself shall own the assets created by the Implementing Agency after the completion of the project.
+The assets acquired by the Implementing Agency with the Government’s assistance shall not be encumbered, disposed of, or utilized for purposes other than those for which the funds were granted.